mui/material-ui/docs/src/pages/guides/routing/routing.md

 ### Next.js

 Next.js has [a custom Link component](https://nextjs.org/docs/api-reference/next/link).
-The [example folder](https://github.com/mui-org/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides adapters for usage with Material-UI.
+The [example folder](https://github.com/mui-org/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides adapters for usage with MUI.

 - The first version of the adapter is the [`NextLinkComposed`](https://github.com/mui-org/material-ui/tree/HEAD/examples/nextjs-with-typescript/src/Link.tsx) component.
   This component is unstyled and only responsible for handling the navigation.